imransilvake/scss-framework/README.md

 ## Future Work
-The core of the framework is complete and for the future work, I will only add helpers or widgets.
+The core of the framework is complete and for the future work, only helpers or widgets will be added.

 - [ ] Media Queries
   - [ ] Landscape